 Raíces Restaurante

 If you're wondering where to eat mofongo in Old San Juan, this is your spot.
 Locals and tourists alike rave about Raíces for its authentic Puerto Rican flavors.
+My brother and sister-in-law had visited San Juan before me and highly recommend it, as did several Puerto Ricans we met on our vacation.

 I had the chicken mofongo with creole sauce - and the best piña colada of the trip.
 Service is on "island time" (read: slow) but completely worth it.